-You can use the filter drop downs on the left or the filter search to limit the number of templates shown in the list of templates.
+You can use the filter drop downs on the top or the filter search to limit the number of templates shown in the list of templates.
 Other options are:

-- edit - edit the pages a template is shown on (see below)
+- edit - edit the options and Menu Assignment a template is shown on (see below)

-- delete - delete a template (must not be default template)
+- delete - delete a template style (must not be default template style)

-Assigning more than one template for the Front-end
+Assigning more than one template style for the Front-end

 Joomla! gives you the option of switching between two or more styles on the Front-end.
 This is done with "Menu Assignment", so you can set different styles for each menu or only a menu item.
 This allows specific "pages" that are defined by menu links to set for a "specific" style.
 Styles can be of different templates.